 Current pricing

 RentRedi’s pricing model is based on subscriptions that vary according to the billing cycle.
-Landlords can use the software for an unlimited number of rentals, tenants, team members, rental listings, and customer support.
-However, REI Hub must be subscribed to separately in order to get financial reporting and accounting features:
+Landlords can use the software for an unlimited number of rentals, tenants, team members, rental listings, and customer support:

 REI Hub pricing for financial and accounting is monthly with no long-term contract required: